-The operating expenses of the Company may exceed its revenues, thereby resulting in no cash available for distribution by the Company to the Investor Members.
-At the discretion of the Manager, the officers of the Company are each entitled to receive annual compensation.
-These payments will reduce the amount of cash that is available for distribution to the Investor Members.
-The annual amount of Operating Preferred Returns that the Company is presently obligated to pay the Class B Members, Class C Members, Class D Members, Class E Members, Class F Members, and Class G Members is approximately \$20,770,765.
+The operating expenses of the Company, including obligations to make distributions of Operating Preferred Returns to Investor Members or to redeem their Interests, and/or to pay other operating expenses of the Company (e.g. the management fee payable to PPR), may exceed the Company's revenues, thereby resulting in no cash available for distribution by the Company to the Investor Members.
+While cash flow from operations have been sufficient in the past to meet such Company obligations (see e.g. the cash flow management charts on page 4 of this Memorandum), there is no guarantee that such cash flow will continue.
+The annual amount of Operating Preferred Returns that the Company is presently obligated to pay the Class B Members, Class C Members, Class D Members, Class E Members, Class F Members, Class G Members is approximately \$34,203,682.
 Accordingly, the obligation to pay these Operating Preferred Returns to existing Members may have a material adverse effect on the Company's ability to pay operating Preferred Returns to Investor Members who purchase Membership Interests in this Offering.